vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Bhav.), HK 625, PC 105.
 Bhadropavāsavrata--the same as Bhadra-catustayavrata.
 Bhartrdvādaśīvrata--on Cai. śu.
 12; fast on 11th and worship of

-Visṇu on 12; every month different name of Visṇu out of 12 from Keśava to Dāmodara to be taken; one year; KR
+Viṣṇu on 12; every month different name of Viṣṇu out of 12 from Keśava to Dāmodara to be taken; one year; KR

 131-134 ( from Var.), KKV 339-340.
 Bhartsprūpti-urala-Nārada told this to a bevy of Apsarases